 8. Workplace Happiness

-The same study from Penn State also showed that employees who work remotely feel that they have a better work-life balance.
-Allowing employees to work from home can relieve a lot of the stress that comes with an office job, like worrying about kids at home or feeling like too much time is spent at work.
-Happier employees are more likely to give their best effort and stay in the company.
+Employees who work remotely often feel that they have a better work-life balance.
+Allowing employees to work from home can relieve some of the stress that comes with an office job, like worrying about kids at home or feeling like too much time is spent at work.
+Happier remote customer service employees are more likely to give their best effort and stay in the company.

 9. Environmentally Friendly

-As part of the corporate social responsibility program of your company, join the green bandwagon.
-Remote work is not just good for you and your employees, it’s also good for the environment.
-Think of all the gas your team uses to get to work each day, all the electricity it takes to power an office building and all the paper printed.
-All this can be reduced and even eliminated through remote employees.
+As part of the corporate social responsibility program of your company, remote customer service workers can minimize their commute and maximize their positive impact on the ecosystem.
+Remote customer service work is not just good for you and your employees, it’s also good for the environment.
+Think of all the gas your team uses on their drive to work each day, all the electricity it takes to power an office building, and all the paper printed.
+Much of this can be reduced and even eliminated when your team works remotely.

 10. Bigger Talent Pool

-Talent acquisition no longer limits itself to geographical boundaries.
-Hire the most competitive and talented workforce worldwide.
-You no longer have to worry about not being able to find a certain area skillset within your area.
+Talent acquisition is no longer limited by geographical boundaries.
+Hire the most competitive and talented workforce anywhere in the world.
+You no longer have to worry about not being able to find a certain area skill set within your area.
+Remote customer service empowers your hiring team to choose ideal candidates from anywhere, regardless of their address.

-Besides all the benefits it can offer your business, having a remote customer service strategy is just plain convenient.
+Besides all the benefits it can offer your business or contact center, having a remote customer service strategy is just plain convenient.
 Employees will appreciate the extra time and money they save by not commuting.
-You’ll avoid the stress of managing a physical office space.
+You’ll avoid the stress of managing physical office space.

 Both you and your team will have more time and energy to put into providing great customer service, which in turn will make clients happier.
 Remote customer service is the way of the future, and it’s time to get out of the office and embrace the benefits of working remotely.